loide/dns-over-tls/README.md

 ## Concerns & Known issues
 * Only tested in Mac OS Mojave.
-* Security concerns: this approach gives an additional layer of security, by sending queries on an encrypted connection.
-But it is not protected from the incoming requests which could attacked and DNS requests and responses readed or altered.
+* Security concerns: this approach gives an additional layer of security, by sending queries to the DNS server on an encrypted connection.
+But it is not protected from the incoming requests from the client which could be attacked and DNS requests and responses readed or manipulated.
+* Should enable Docker Content Trust to verify integrity authenticity of the Docker images.
 * Vunerable to DNS flood attack
 * This proxy could be deployed in a kubernetes cluster to add high availability and automatic deployment, scaling and load balancing.